codephage/Cardiovascular-Risk-Calculator-in-Excel/README.md

 The matrix of results which this excel project is based on is a documented study published by...

-The matrix of results is included as JPEG file and the Excel file is included too.
+The matrix of results is included as PNG file and the Excel file is included too.
 The file is in Spanish.
 The Excel file is a macro file(.xslm) made in the 2010 version of the software.
 The file is in spanish.
 You can easily translate the few spanish terms into english.